ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 | Automation Level | Fully Automated |
 | Migration Threshold | Apply priority 1, priority 2, and priority 3 recommendations |
 | Enable individual machine automation levels | Selected, set to 15 ms |
-{: caption="Table 1.
-DRS Automation settings for the vSphere DRS cluster" caption-side="bottom"}
+{: caption="DRS Automation settings for the vSphere DRS cluster" caption-side="bottom"}

 For more information about configuring these settings in the vSphere Web Client, see the VMware vSphere documentation.